 With its looping curves and bright sugary colors, ribbon candy is a thing of beauty.
 I love its old-time Christmas feeling too.
 What I don’t love is eating it!
 If we’re talking holiday candy, I’d much rather go for a peppermint candy cane or a chocolaty piece of Hanukkah gelt.
 Ribbon candy is awkward to break apart, dangerously sharp and a little bland on the taste buds.
 Plus, it’s too pretty to eat!

 These Ribbon Candy Felt Ornaments deliver the charm of this traditional treat without getting you sticky!
-They are made from our new Confection Felt Bundle in a rainbow of cheerful colors, accented by equally spirited machine-sewn zigzags.
+They are made from our Wool Felt Pieces in a rainbow of cheerful colors, accented by equally spirited machine-sewn zigzags.

 Small ornaments like this are, for me, the perfect kind of holiday sewing, They are quick but considered, colorful yet classic, cute but unfussy.
 Maybe it’s their old fashioned motif or the fact that they are sewn in an assembly line style reminiscent of Santa’s workshop, but these sweet little baubles really scratch that yuletide itch… and best of all you don’t have to eat them! -Molly